-To gain employment with the State of California, you must complete the exam and application process below.
+To get a job with the State of California, you must complete the exam and application process below.

-If you’re a state retiree looking for work, register on Boomerang to be placed in a hiring pool state departments use for recruiting.
+If you’re a state retiree looking for work, register on Boomerang to be placed in a hiring pool that state agencies use for recruiting.

-- Change your employment preferences, such as where you want to work (which counties), and what kind of work schedule you will accept (full-time or part-time).
+- Change your employment preferences, such as where you want to work (by county ), and work schedule (full-time or part-time)

-- Receive and respond to employment inquiries from prospective employers.
+- Receive and respond to employment inquiries from potential employers

 The Employment Development Department (EDD) is part of the merit-based California civil service selection system.
-This is to ensure individuals hired into and promoted within civil service are selected on the basis of their job-related qualifications.
-Therefore, to determine if an applicant qualifies for a specific job type, they must complete an examination for each job type (classification) to establish eligibility.
-Upon completing an exam, the applicant receives their results.
-Once a person successfully establishes eligibility for the specific job title/classification, they may apply for an advertised job vacancy.
+This system ensures that individuals hired into and promoted within civil service are selected on the basis of their job-related qualifications.

 Search for an exam.

-You can view all state open exams at CalCareer, or view EDD Job Openings & Exams.
-If you're not already a state employee, you may only apply for open exams.
-If you’re a current or former state employee, or veteran, you may apply for open or promotional exams.
-Learn more about taking an exam and Veterans’ Preference.
+You can view all open state exams on CalCareers that have a specific deadline, or view the list of all current EDD exams.
+If you're not already a state employee, you can only apply for and take open exams.
+If you’re a current or former state employee, or a veteran, you can apply for open or promotional exams.
+If you are a veteran, visit Veterans’ Preference for more information.

-Apply and prepare for the exam.
-Review the exam bulletin and classification specifications carefully to determine if you meet the minimum qualifications, follow the "how to apply for the exam" instructions, and review the testing methods.
+Review the exam bulletin and classification specifications carefully to determine whether you meet the minimum qualifications.
+If you do, follow the instructions and review the testing methods.

 Take the exam.

-You will receive your exam results by mail or when you complete the online exam.
-Your score determines where you rank on an employment list.
-You may start applying for job openings as soon as you receive notice that you passed your exam.
+If you took an exam in person, you will receive your exam results by mail.
+If you completed the exam online, your results should be available immediately after you finish.
+You can start applying for job openings as soon as you receive notice that you passed your exam.